General principles

 Limitations and exceptions

 There are categories of projects/investments for which this impact reporting methodology does not apply and where a more limited set of impacts are reported if any.
-These categories include e.g. the lending green bond purchase programme, sustainability linked loans, response loans, or projects of enabling nature (where direct impact is not precisely measurable, but they are facilitating the impacts upstream or downstream among the value chains).
+These categories include e.g. the lending green bond purchase programme, sustainability linked loans, response loans, intermediary lending to Financial Institutions, or projects of enabling nature (where direct impact is not precisely measurable, but they are facilitating the impacts upstream or downstream among the value chains).

 Data for the installed capacity and predicted energy generation are provided by clients and/or are based on public documentation (for instance, permit documents, online data etc.).
 For intermittent renewable energy generation (e.g. wind power, solar power), the P90 estimate is used when possible, to mitigate uncertainty on the final generation and related climate impact.